saurav193/capstone_BIBA/doc/internal_report.md

 similar validation RMSE and MAE values as described earlier.

-Building a mixed effects model in Python was troublesome because the `smf` function did not have an argument that enabled automatic dropping of columns that made the algorithm not converge.
+Building a mixed effects model in Python was troublesome because the `smf` function did not have an argument that allowed for the automatic dropping of columns that made the algorithm not converge.
 To compensate, we had to write a function that dropped these problematic columns.
 Similar to the implementation in R, observations were grouped using levels of categorical variables (i.e. `climate`, `density_class`, `income_class`).
 The results were similar to that of the R implementation with validation RMSE and MAE values of around 200 sessions and 100 sessions, respectively.

 #### Tiered approach